qudo-code/state-machine-snacks/README.md

 ```

 ## 🔌 Plugins
 Plugins add additional functionality to an XState config and service.
-Plugins can also export helper functions useful during plugin usage and state machine composition.
+Plugins can also export helper functions to be used during plugin usage and state machine composition.

 Plugins exist under `state-machine-snacks/plugins/[plugin name]`.
 ```javascript